TutorialsHow To Secure Your Gmail Account

 7. Use Strong Password And PIN

-When activating or changing your password and pin use strong and unique ones.
-Do not use the same password and pin for multiple accounts and sites.
-This is because if one account or site gets hacked then all your other accounts or sites will be effortlessly accessed.
+When activating or changing your password and PIN, use strong and unique ones.
+Do not use the same password and PIN for multiple accounts and sites.
+This is because if one account or site gets hacked, then all your other accounts or sites will be accessed effortlessly.

-Make use of information that is unique to just you, don't use popular details like your phone number and birthdate that can be gotten easily.
+Make use of information that is unique to you, and don't use popular details like your phone number and birthdate that can be gotten easily.

 8. Switch on Google Play Protect

-There are many dangerous apps on the internet that have been designed by hackers to get your personal information and access your Gmail account when you input your details upon activation.
+There are many dangerous apps on the internet that hackers have designed to get your personal information and access your Gmail account when you input your details upon activation.
 Google Play Protect safeguards Android devices from harmful apps.

 9. Avoid suspicious websites

-When surfing the web, there are fraudulent websites that you may come across.
+When surfing the web, you may come across fraudulent websites.
 They are usually filled with suspicious contents.
-If you come across such do not input your personal information as they are hackers waiting to get hold of them and use it to access your account.
+If you come across such, do not input your personal information as there are hackers waiting to get hold of them and use it to access your account.

 10. Ignore Suspicious Emails, Calls, And Text Messages